kzawisto/bayesian_tree/README.md

 # bayesian_tree

-Decision tree that works well without need for parameter tuning and gives almost statistically meaningful splits.
+Decision tree that works well without need for parameter tuning and gives mostly meaningful splits (in a sense of Bayesian hypothesis testing)
 This is work in progress, at the moment it produces comparable results to sklearn CART with hyperparameter optimization (see notebook) - without need for such parameter optimization or pruning.
 Goal is a testbed for  design of general statistical test that works for any number of treelike splits - which is a model for repeated hypothesis testing scenario.

 Built independently.
 Later I noticed that current version is almost identical to what they give in paper: https://arxiv.org/pdf/1901.03214.pdf.